danielvartan/entrainment/README.md

 If you use `entrainment` in your research, please consider citing it.
 We put a lot of work to build and maintain a free and open-source Python package.
-You can find the `entrainment` citation below.
+You can find the citation below.

     Vartanian, D. (2023). {entrainment}: rule-based model of the 24h light/dark cycle entrainment phenomenon.
 Python package version 0.0.0.9000. https://github.com/giperbio/entrainment